wfjm/w11/doc/README_buildsystem_ISE.md

     make <sys>.iconfig

-For using the Cypress FX2 USB controller on Digilent Nexys2, Nexys3 and Atlys boards just connect the USB cable and
+For using the Cypress FX2 USB controller on Digilent Nexys2 and Nexys3 boards just connect the USB cable and

     make <sys>.jconfig